-For filing status 3, Married filing separate return: if the debt is a joint obligation of you and your spouse, the amount of principal paid on farm indebtedness may be divided in any manner you wish
+For filing status 3, Married filing separate return: if the debt is a joint obligation of you and your spouse, the amount of principal paid on farm indebtedness may be divided in any manner you wish.

 Item D - Step 1: Complete Worksheet C on page 6 or Worksheet D on page 9, whichever is applicable.
-Do not include any payments from the Farmland Protection Program in Worksheet C or Worksheet D. If the percentage shown on Worksheet C, line 28 or Worksheet D, line 28 is at least 0.6667 (66.67%), mark an \boldsymbol{X} in the Yes box in Item D and continue with Item E. If the percentage shown is less than 0.6667 (66.67%), continue with Step 2.
+Do not include any payments from the Farmland Protection Program, which is administered by the New York State Department of Agriculture and Markets, in Worksheet C or Worksheet D. If the percentage shown on Worksheet C, line 28 or Worksheet D, line 28 is at least 0.6667 (66.67%), mark an X in the Yes box in Item D and continue with Item E. If the percentage shown is less than 0.6667 (66.67%), continue with Step 2.

-Step 2: If the percentage shown in Step 1 is less than 0.6667 (66.67%), you may meet the eligibility requirement using your average federal gross income from farming for tax years 2010, 2011, and 2012.
+Step 2: If the percentage shown in Step 1 is less than 0.6667 (66.67%), you may meet the eligibility requirement using your average federal gross income from farming for tax years 2011, 2012, and 2013.
 Complete lines 1 through 7 on page 4 to determine if you meet the eligibility requirement.